-The Town provides non-potable water for watering the Town parks, the grade school ballfields, the County Fairgrounds and, a couple of commercial St Park, when developed, may use water from the waste ditch that flows through the park; however the town does not currently have a pumping system in place to do this and the School properties that are close to the main line.
+The Town provides non-potable water for watering the Town parks, the grade school ballfields, the County Fairgrounds and, a couple of commercial a couple of commercial properties that are close to the main line.
 The non-potable water supply is settled in the pre-sedimentation ponds at the water plant and then piped to the various points to use.
 Using non-potable water on the public green spaces reduces the demands on the water treatment plant and therefore reduces treatment costs.
 The supply for the non-potable system is the same as for the potable, from Beaver Creek and Happy Hollow.
-Green District has expressed numerous issues with the pumping that is created by the sediment that comes with the waste ditch water.
-In addition, the reliability of the waste ditch water is poor and not likely to be an adequate single water source for the Green Street Park.
 The existing distribution lines for the non-potable system mostly have about 3' of cover and need to be drained for the winter.